SWENGG4Y2024/SWENGG4Y2024Team05/Assignment2/test.md

 The purpose of this document is to outline the testing approach and test cases for the Fitbit app.
 The Fitbit app is a mobile application that allows users to track their health and fitness goals using Fitbit wearable devices.

 ## 2.Testing Objectives:
-The main objectives of testing the Rapido app are as follows:
+The main objectives of testing the Tez Yatra app are as follows:

 Cross-Platform Functionality: Ensure the app functions correctly on different mobile platforms (iOS and Android).